stealthman22/100-days-of-code/r2-log.md

 Also learnt on props (properties).
 They are extended functionalities for components, which can be accessed by passing in 'props' into the functions
 Finally got to use tachyons (A super-fast shorthand lightweight CSS library like bootstrap: tc (text center)).

+### DAY 10 (15th August 2019)
+Worked more on building components, also learnt when to use 'export(many props)' and 'export default(one prop)' for allowing access to components.
+Learnt that it is possible to plop in template strings into jsx, all you need to do is wrap any js in {}